Centennial Tower (Singapore)

 Centennial Tower is a 158 m, 37-storey high-rise office skyscraper in the central business district of Singapore.
 It is located on 3 Temasek Avenue, in the zone of Marina Centre.
 The building is nearby other skyscrapers such as Millenia Tower, and Suntec City.

 The building won the Building and Construction Authority's Best Buildable Design Award in the Commercial & Office Buildings category in 1999.

-The tower was built at a total cost of USD$149 Million.
+The tower was built at a total cost of USD149 Million.
 It has a gross floor area of 66,270 square metres.

 Centennial Tower's anchor tenant is LGT Group.

 History

 Centennial Tower was initially designed by Pritzker Architecture Prize Laureate Kevin Roche.
 In 2015, the building underwent a recladding exercise, unveiling a newly designed facade by yet another Pritzker Architecture Prize Laureate, Thom Mayne.

 Although completed in 1997, it was structurally designed and built to allow for future upward expansion by as much as 15 additional stories to reach 52 stories.
 During the construction of the building, the use of innovative and newer construction techniques allowed it to rise 20 stories in just 3 months, one of the fastest rates of construction then seen in Singapore.
 This enabled the contractor to save 5 months of construction, as compared to using the conventional method.
 Precast staircases, prefabricated reinforcement for the core walls, beams and columns were also used to enhance the productivity on site.